Private Investments, Public Harm

 Francisco Partners

 Francisco Partners, a notable player in private equity, orchestrated a noteworthy move in the cybersecurity realm.
-With support from European private equity firm Novalpina Capital, they acquired NSO Group, known for its Pegasus spyware, renowned for remote zero-click smartphone surveillance.
+With support from European private equity firm Novalpina Capital, they previously acquired and sold NSO Group, known for its Pegasus spyware, renowned for remote zero-click smartphone surveillance.
 Simultaneously, they secured a 16.7% stake in iconectiv, a telecom services supplier with a storied history dating back to the Bell System breakup in 1983, previously known as Bellcore and later Telcordia Technologies.
 Francisco Partners' strategic maneuvers continue to add zest to the tech industry landscape, leaving us eager for their next bold move.

 Going Private (Equity): A New Challenge To Transparency In The Arms Industry